DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

     ('MyTest', async t => { /* ... */});
 ```

-All metadata entries specified for a fixture are available in tests included to this fixture.
+All metadata entries specified for a fixture are applied to tests included to this fixture.

-If you specified the same entries in the `test.meta` and `fixture.meta` methods, the `test.meta` method call overrides values for these entries.
+If you specified the same entries in the `test.meta` and `fixture.meta` methods, the `test.meta` method call overrides values of these entries.
 The following example demonstrates the case when the `test.meta` method call overrides the **creationDate** entry.

 ```js
 fixture `My fixture`